axoflow/axosyslog-core-docs/content/filterx/_index.md

 {{< include-headless "chunk/filterx-experimental-banner.md" >}}

 {{% alert title="Note" color="info" %}}
-Filterx (developed by Axoflow) is a replacement for [`syslog-ng` `filter{}` statements]({{< relref "/chapter-routing-filters/filters/_index.md" >}}), [parsers]({{< relref "/chapter-parsers/_index.md" >}}), and [rewrite rules]({{< relref "/chapter-manipulating-messages/modifying-messages/_index.md" >}}).
+Filterx (developed by Axoflow) is a replacement for [`syslog-ng` filters]({{< relref "/chapter-routing-filters/filters/_index.md" >}}), [parsers]({{< relref "/chapter-parsers/_index.md" >}}), and [rewrite rules]({{< relref "/chapter-manipulating-messages/modifying-messages/_index.md" >}}).
 It has its own syntax, allowing you to filter, parse, manipulate, and rewrite variables and complex data structures, and also compare them with various operators.

 Filterx is a consistent and comprehensive reimplementation of several core features with improved performance, proper typing support, and the ability to handle multi-level typed objects.
 {{% /alert %}}

-Filterx helps you to route your logs: a message passes the filterx block in a log path only if the filterx block is true for the particular message.
+Filterx helps you to route, parse, and modify your logs: a message passes the filterx block in a log path only if the filterx block is true for the particular message.
 If a log statement includes a filterx block, the messages are sent to the destinations only if they pass all filterx blocks of the log path.
 For example, you can select only the messages originating from a particular host, or create complex filters using operators, functions, and logical expressions.

 Filterx blocks consist of a list of filterx statements, the result of every statement is either *true* or *false*.
 If a message matches all filterx statements, it passes the filterx block to the next element of the log path, for example, the destination.